Classification yard: Gravity

-Hump yard
+Hump

 Hump yards are the largest and most effective classification yards, with the largest shunting capacity, often several thousand cars a day.
 They work similarly to gravity yards, but the falling gradient is limited to a small part of the yard, namely the hump.
 It is the heart of the yard—a lead track on a small hill over which an engine pushes the cars.
-Single cars, or a block of coupled cars, are uncoupled at or just before the crest of the hump, and roll by gravity onto their destination tracks in the area of the yard where the cars are sorted, called the classification bowl.
+Single cars, or a block of coupled cars, are uncoupled at or just before the crest of the hump and roll by gravity onto their destination tracks in the area of the yard where the cars are sorted, called the classification bowl.
 The first hump in Germany (Leipzig) was built in 1858 and in France (Saint-Etienne) in 1863.

-The speed of the cars rolling down from the hump into the classification bowl must be regulated according to whether they are full or empty, heavy or light freight, varying number of axles, whether there are few or many cars on the classification tracks, and varying weather conditions, including temperature, wind speed and direction.
-In regards to speed regulation, there are two types of hump yards—with or without mechanisation by retarders.
-In the old non-retarder yards braking was usually done in Europe by railroaders who laid skates onto the tracks.
+The speed of the cars rolling down from the hump into the classification bowl must be regulated according to whether they are full or empty, heavy or light freight, varying number of axles, whether there are few or many cars on the classification tracks, and varying weather conditions, including temperature, wind speed, and direction.
+In regard to speed regulation, there are two types of hump yards—with or without mechanization by retarders.
+In the old non-retarder yards, braking was usually done in Europe by railroaders who laid skates onto the tracks.
 The skate or wheel chock was manually (or, in rare cases, mechanically) placed on one or both of the rails so that the treadles or rims of the wheel or wheels caused frictional retardation and resulted in the halting of the railway car.
-In the United States this braking was done by riders on the cars.
-In the modern retarder yards this work is done by mechanized "rail brakes" called retarders, which brake the cars by gripping the wheels.
+In the United States, riders in cars did this braking.
+In modern retarder yards, this work is done by mechanized "rail brakes," called retarders, which brake cars by gripping their wheels.
 They are operated either pneumatically or hydraulically.
 Pneumatic systems are prevalent in the United States, France, Belgium, Russia and China, while hydraulic systems are used in Germany, Italy and the Netherlands.